m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-lifecycle/liveness-readiness-probe-customization.md

       failureThreshold: 3
 ```

-**NOTE:** The liveness probe success threshold value must always be 1.
+**NOTE**: The liveness probe success threshold value must always be 1.
 See [Configure Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes) in the Kubernetes documentation for more details.

 After the liveness probe script (livenessProbe.sh) performs its normal checks, you can customize the liveness probe by specifying a custom script, which will be invoked by livenessProbe.sh.
 You can specify the custom script either by using the `livenessProbeCustomScript` attribute in the domain resource, or by setting the `LIVENESS_PROBE_CUSTOM_SCRIPT` environment variable using the `env` attribute under the `serverPod` element (see the following configuration examples).
 If the custom script fails with a non-zero exit status, the liveness probe will fail and Kubernetes will restart the container.